 Instructor of record in a First-year Writing-Intensive Seminar (FWIS) administered by the Program in Writing and Communication (PWC).

 Tutoring work at the Center for Written, Oral, and Visual Communication (CWOVC).

 Special Graduate Fellowships for Continuing Students

-- James T. Wagoner Fellow- Foreign Study Scholarships: Applicant is expected to enroll in a foreign university or conduct research in a foreign country.
+- James T. Wagoner Fellow- Foreign Study Scholarships: Applicants are expected to enroll in a foreign university or conduct research in a foreign country.
 Funding ranges from $3,500-15,000 and is related to the scholar’s projected expenses for a year, semester, or summer.